-- (1) Our actual performance is equal to our 2014 revenue without regard to foreign exchange rate fluctuation or the results of operations of FineLine. - (2) For consolidated revenue performance between threshold and target, the payout factor would increase proportionately between 50% and 100%, or about 2.5 percentage points for each \$1 million in additional consolidated revenue.
-For revenue performance above target, the payout factor would similarly increase by 2.5 percentage points for each \$1 million in additional revenue, with no maximum payout specified. - (3) The final payout factor represents the percentage of the target payout that would be made based on the actual company-wide revenue for 2014, without regard to foreign exchange rates or the results of operations of FineLine.
-Each named executive officer other than Mr. Tumelty received an incentive of approximately 3.2% less based on base salary than they would have received had exchange rate fluctuations been included in the revenue factor. - (4) For E.U. revenue performance between threshold and target, the payout factor would increase proportionately between 50% and 100%, or about 17.8 percentage points for each £1 million in additional E.U. revenue.
-For revenue performance above target, the payout factor would similarly increase by 17.8 percentage points for each £1 million in additional revenue, with no maximum payout specified.
+- (1) Our actual performance is equal to our 2016 revenue calculated using 2016 budgeted foreign currency exchange rates. - (2) For consolidated revenue performance between threshold and target, the payout factor would increase proportionately between 30% and 100%, or about 1.2 percentage points for each \$1 million in additional consolidated revenue. - (3) The final payout factor represents the percentage of the target payout that would be made based on the actual company-wide or business unit revenue for 2016, without regard to foreign currency exchange rates.
+Each named executive officer other than Dr. Bodor and Mr. Tumelty received an incentive of approximately 1.5% more based on base salary than they would have received had exchange rate fluctuations been included in the revenue factor.
+Dr. Bodor received an incentive of approximately 0.5% more based on base salary than he would have received had exchange rate fluctuations been included in the revenue factor.
+Solve the fluctuations been included in the revenue factor.
+Solve the salary than he would have received had exchange rate fluctuations been included in the revenue factor.
+Mr. Tumelty received an incentive of approximately 5.9% less based on base salary than he would have received had exchange rate fluctuations been included in the revenue factor. - (4) For United States revenue performance between threshold and target, the payout factor would increase proportionately between 30% and 100%, or about 1.8 percentage points for each \$1 million in additional United States revenue. - (5) For Europe revenue performance between threshold and target, the payout factor would increase proportionately between 30% and 100%, or about 3.2 percentage points for each \$1 million in additional Europe revenue. - (6) Amount is converted from British pounds sterling into U.S. dollars using an exchange rate of $\pounds 1 = \$1.355$ based on the average of the exchange rates at the end of each month during 2016.